-Roots's Chicken George is the son is Kunta Kinte's daughter Kizzy and her white slave master; he is one of the darkest characters in the series, significantly more so than his mother (and looks about the same age, though that's due to a different trope).
+Roots's Chicken George is the son of Kunta Kinte's daughter Kizzy and her white slave master; he is one of the darkest characters in the series, significantly more so than his mother (and looks about the same age, though that's due to a different trope).

-On Smallville, half-Dutch, half-Chinese Kristen Kreuk was cast as Lana Lang.
+On Smallville, half-Dutch, half-Chinese Canadian Kristen Kreuk actor was cast as Lana Lang.
 Oddly, unlike their version of Pete Ross, there was no Race Lift involved—both her mother and father were portrayed by Caucasian actors.
 Potentially played with after the reveal that Lewis Lang isn't her biological father but then when she finds her bio-dad, he turns out to be white, too.
-Many viewers at first sight assume the What the Hell, Casting Agency? was involved.
+Many viewers at first sight assume the What The Hell, Casting Agency? was involved.

 Stefan and Damon sort of (if you squint) resemble their father, but the two brothers don't resemble each other at all.

 Elena looks very different from her brother and aunt, but then it's revealed that she was adopted.
 Though it's later played straight when her birth parents were her father's brother John Gilbert and Isobel Flemming.
 While you could say she shares some of their facial features, there's no way two pale-skinned light-eyed people could have produced an olive-skinned child with dark brown eyes.

 Elijah bears no resemblance to his family either, having much darker features overall.
 Ironic since Klaus, who does match the rest of the family, is supposed to be the illegitimate child.